Ox Security mascot holding a magnifying glass while explaining what is ASPM

 • Reducing manual AppSec through automation and integration: Traditional security approaches often leave you detecting vulnerabilities late in the development cycle, or worse, after release.
 ASPM integrates security checks directly into your development workflow, improving cross-team collaboration and enabling earlier detection and remediation.

-• Continuous scanning and consolidation of security infrastructure: ASPM helps you streamline your security processes by consolidating various tools into a single platform.
-This not only reduces redundancies but also enhances your overall security posture across the SDLC.
+• Continuous scanning and consolidation of security infrastructure: ASPM helps you streamline your security processes by consolidating various tools into a single platform that enhances security findings.
+This reduces redundancies but also enhances your overall security posture across the software development lifecycle by implementing best practices.

 How is ASPM Different from Other Cybersecurity Measures?